When kids have fun games and activities to do, they spend less time with video games and tv. Loraine shares some simple game ideas for kids.

 Shapelys Concentration Game

 Not only is this a fun game for the little ones to play, it is also educational in that it helps them with their memory skills.
-Find the tutorial for making this concentration game by going to the AND WE play site.
+Use shapes, numbers or pictures for this concentration game.

 How To Play Checkers